Why are clinic websites so expensive?

 - Get you in trouble with Google

-- Could take months to retrieve lost search engine traffic
+- It could take months to retrieve lost search engine traffic

 - Your brand’s reputation is hurt

-- In case of stolen credit card details, consumer reaction can lead to great losses
+- In the case of stolen credit card details, consumer reaction can lead to significant losses.

-Securing your website and applying software security updates to protect it is key.
-A robust-build website with security safeguards does not just protect personal details for GDPR compliance purposes, it also ensures that disruption stays minimal.
+Securing your website and applying software security updates to protect it is critical.
+A robust-build website with security safeguards does not just defend personal details for GDPR compliance purposes but also ensures minimal disruption.

-Website projects with multiple objectives and a very considerable impact on revenue, are bound to take longer, be more complex and cost more.
+Website projects with multiple objectives and a considerable impact on revenue are bound to take longer, be more complex and cost more.

-The modern website has become a complex technological solution for generating direct income, building a brand, customer retention and it is often your company’s only ‘window‘ to the outside world.
+The modern website has become a complex technological solution for generating direct income, building a brand, and customer retention.
+It is often your company’s only ‘window‘ to the outside world.